esin/esin/README.md

 [🔢 Rate everything](https://esin.github.io/score/) - You can rate everything with simple score system

+[📍 SOSMap](http://sosmap.2big.cc/) - Will help to find nearest city if you are lost

 ##### Telegram bots :robot:
 [☁️  AWStatus](https://t.me/Awstatus_bot) - Bot is looking for https://status.aws.amazon.com and notify about issues.
 [Repo](https://github.com/esin/awstatus_bot)